 - Employee ownership may be philosophically aligned with basic notions of economic fairness.

 The two main ways to share ownership are ESOPs and equity compensation.
 Links in the article direct you to more details about each approach.
 If you are not sure what makes sense for you, please contact us so we can direct you to the resources best for your situation.

-Join our FREE 5-week virtual learning series, Who Should Own Your Business After You?
-Explore entrusting the legacy of your business to your employees with employee ownership.
-1-hour webinars will take place every Thursday in February at 10 am PST / 1 pm EST.
+View the replays from our virtual learning series, Who Should Own Your Business After You?
+These replays explore entrusting the legacy of your business to your employees with employee ownership.

 Using an Employee Stock Ownership Plan (ESOP) for Business Transition